App-vs-virus/covid/README.md

 # covid
-A mobile app for tracking all people who might have been in contact with infected.
+A mobile app for tracking all people who might have been in contact with infected using places of visits.
+Predicting the spread from infected to others.

 ## Warning: Each minute cases are increasing!
 Hurry.